-Do you know what to do if a customer gets angry or aggressive?
-We provide online training for retail staff safety including prevention strategies, how to de-escalate situations and what to do if an incident occurs.
-Whether you work in a supermarket, clothing store, cafe, pharmacy, bank or other retail type, this course will support you and your employees with strategies to keep you all safe at work.
+Do you know what to do if a customer, client or patient gets angry or aggressive?
+We provide online training for medical staff, paramedics, retail staff and library staff exploring prevention strategies, how to de-escalate situations and what to do if an incident occurs.
+Whether you work in a medical environment, supermarket, clothing store, cafe, pharmacy, bank, library or elsewhere, our courses will support you and your employees with strategies to keep you all safe at work.

-We have an owner/manager’s toolkit available.
+We have owner/manager’s toolkits available.
 Click the link below for more information.

 Our one or two day courses cover the following important topics:

-We also offer extended courses and annual re-familiarisation sessions upon request.
+We also offer extended courses, customised courses and annual re-familiarisation sessions upon request.

 Each of our courses include theory and practical sessions with scenario based exercises that extend beyond the workplace.